 We won’t discuss all the options in this article but only those that are relevant for our customers.

-An important piece of advice for these settings is to let W3 Total Cache (W3TC) only manage and cache things that Savvii can’t control on a higher level in the stack.
+An important piece of advice for the best W3 Total Cache settings is to let W3 Total Cache (W3TC) only manage and cache things that Savvii can’t control on a higher level in the stack.

 Unfortunately, the plugin is not very user friendly because you have to make adjustments on 2 separate locations for each item: general settings and the specific settings pages.